Aelyska/dotFUC/README.md

 # Compatibility
 Works on Windows 10 (I have not tested this on other operating systems, and it will definitely not work on Linux.)
+Does not work on Windows XP 64-bit (Tested)

 # 許さないぞ…